KappaDistributive/gotypist/README.md

-Gotypist is a toy project that I'm creating to learn some golang fundamentals.

-It's meant to become a simple typing tutor for the command line, similar to gtypist, while addressing some of the annoyances of the latter.
+Gotypist is a simple typing tutor for the command line, similar to gtypist.

 In order to try gotypist, execute `make run` from this directory, select a lesson with the arrow keys and start typing.